WiroArtificialIntelligence/wiroai/README.md

-# wiroai
+# Wiro AI

-This project started with the intention of healing people who are tired from their daily life with **music**.
-It uses generative AI to generate music that matches the day's vibe.
+Introducing **Wiro AI** – your personal music therapist.
+Derived from the Korean word "위로" meaning "comfort," Wiro AI is designed to create personalized music that heals and soothes the soul.
+Using the power of generative AI, Wiro AI asks you a few questions each day about your feelings and experiences.
+Based on your responses, it crafts unique music tailored to your emotional state, offering you a moment of tranquility and reflection.
+Built with Flutter, and leveraging chat agents from Wit.ai along with cutting-edge generative AI APIs, Wiro AI aims to bring harmony and peace to your daily life.
+Experience the comforting embrace of music with Wiro AI.

+## How the wiro AI works!
+- Demo video
+- HLD if we can make one

-## Setting up Quokka Flutter Project
+## Setting up Wiro AI Flutter Project

 ### Windows